bilalbaraz/payfil-api/README.md

     docker logs <container_name>
     ```

+## Roadmap

+This roadmap outlines the key milestones and upcoming features planned for the Payfil API Project.
+Our goal is to continuously improve and expand the functionality of the API, ensuring it meets the evolving needs of our users.

+1. **Email Notifications**

+    - Implement email notifications for order confirmations, payment receipts, and status updates.
+    - Provide customizable email templates for different types of notifications.
+    - Ensure email deliverability and compliance with anti-spam regulations.

+2. **Caching**

+    - Implement a caching layer to improve API performance and reduce load times.
+    - Cache frequently accessed data such as product listings, order histories, and user sessions.
+    - Provide cache invalidation strategies to ensure data consistency.

 ## Support

 If you need assistance with the Payfil API Project, we're here to help!
 Below are the various ways you can get support.